Alignak-monitoring-contrib/alignak-checks-nrpe/README.rst

 Some operations are necessary on the Windows monitored hosts if NSClient++ is not yet installed and running.

-Install and configure NSClient++ for scheduled NSCA checks.
+Install and configure NSClient++ to allow remote NRPE checks.
 The example below is an NSClient Ini configuration file that allows to use the NRPE server.

-NSClient++ Ini file configuration example:

 ::